CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

   * First, open a new file in Excel.
   * Once you've opened it, click on `File`, `Open...` and navigate to the folder where you saved your downloaded census tables.
   * Make sure you are able to open `All Files` not just `All Readable Files`.
 In my Mac, that option is called `Enable` and in Windows you should select the option `All Files (*.*)` instead of `All Excel Files (...)`.
-  * Once you've done this you will be able to select the file called 'ACS_14_5YR_B05002_with_ann.csv' and open it.
+  * Once you've done this you will be able to select the file called 'ACS_16_5YR_B05002_with_ann.csv' and open it.
   * Here's a preview of the raw file:

   ![Excel Table](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/06_Excel_Table.png)

   * We need to do two things: One, to rename the field names (header) and get rid of the second row (also a kind of header).
 And two, delete all the margin of error fields since we are not going to use them.
   * QGIS has certain requirements for field names: maximum 10 characters, no spaces, no punctuation (except - and _ ) and they must start with a letter, not a number.
   * First, delete the margin of error columns.
 Just right-click on the column and select `Delete`.
-You should have 18 columns (A–R) remaining.
   * Now, rename the fields in the following way:
     * GeoID
     * GeoID2